iethem/spring-jwt-firebase/DIY.md

 This guide helps you using Firebase Authentication with React and Spring Boot.

-At the and of this guide you will be using Firebase Authentication, Cloud Firestore, React, and Spring Boot.
+At the end of this guide you will be using Firebase Authentication, Cloud Firestore, React, and Spring Boot.
 Also, we will create a Docker image to deploy our whole application.

 ## Table of Contents